cheese-cracker/cheese-cracker.github.io/content/posts/discrete-vs-continuous.md

 **$j\omega$ axis for the Laplace transform $=$ unit circle for the Z transform**

 See [this thread](https://dsp.stackexchange.com/questions/72140/why-not-use-the-same-standard-exponentials-for-both-continuous-and-discrete-ti/72143#72143) to know more.
-Another [stackexchange thread](https://math.stackexchange.com/questions/3169159/why-define-the-z-transform-differently-from-the-laplace-transform), also points out why laplace transform cannot be defined the other way around.
+Another [stackexchange thread](https://math.stackexchange.com/questions/3169159/why-define-the-z-transform-differently-from-the-laplace-transform), also points out why the laplace transform cannot be defined the other way around.

 ---